flyingmachine/brave-clojure-web/content/do-things.md

 ; => "It was the panda in the library with a dust buster"
 ```

-To recap, Clojure consists for *forms*.
+To recap, Clojure consists of *forms*.
 Forms have a uniform
 structure.
 They consist of literals and operations.
 Operations consist
 of forms enclosed within parentheses.